dwshadle/florence-price-catalog/_texts/price-piano_concerto_no1.md

 5. Hill, Alexandra Kori.
 "Make the Familiar New: New Negro Modernism in the Concertos of Florence B. Price."
 PhD diss., University of North Carolina-Chapel Hill, 2022.
 6. Morton, Vanessa. "<a href="https://columbiachronicle.com/0b41149d-8896-57bd-9211-bb890e440613" target="_blank">Florence Price Reborn.</a>" *Columbia Chronicle*, March 13, 2011.
 {:.bibliography}

+[^fn1]: The editors at G. Schirmer, Inc., used this set of parts to create the published edition of Price's original orchestration.